 The new library, now located in the North Wing ground floor, is a clear indication of the Academy’s commitment to enhance literacy across the curriculum.
 The substantial investment in its relocation and refurbishment has already proved tremendously successful as demonstrated by the number of student visits and positive comments.
 The relocation has meant that the library is instantly accessible to all students and is now at the heart of the Academy.

-The library stocks a varied selection of fiction, which is constantly updated according to student requests via the library’s suggestion box.
-Curriculum supporting resources, study and revision aids are updated annually according to staff recommendations, and a dedicated team of trained student librarians ensure the smooth running of the library during the very hectic break and lunch periods.
-The library has removed all computers and banned the use of any electronic devices, ensuring students use the space and resources specifically for reading, studying or doing book-based homework.
-Parents who have visited the library enthusiastically approve, and obviously students do as well.
-The current student usage and book loan data show the highest library performance figures since the Academy opened in 2008.
+The Library stocks a varied selection of fiction, which is constantly updated according to student requests via the Library’s suggestion box.
+Curriculum supporting resources, study and revision aids are updated annually according to staff recommendations, and a team of trained student librarians help ensure the smooth running of the Library during the very hectic break and lunch periods.